 Singapore's efficient rail network (Mass Rapid Transit) operates throughout the island from 05:30am to midnight.
 There is an extensive network of public and private bus service.

 A number of international cruise lines stopover in Singapore.

 More information: Cruises

-Piracy occurs in the coastal areas around Singapore.
-If you're travelling by boat, take appropriate precautions.
+Piracy occurs in coastal areas around Singapore.
+If you're travelling by boat, take precautions.

-The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
+The Department of Foreign Affairs and Trade doesn't provide information on the safety of individual commercial airlines or flight paths.